How Long do I Have to File a Drink Driving Lawsuit?

 In most cases, if you don't file your Illinois drunk driving lawsuit within the amount of time set by the statute of limitations then you will not be able to file it at all.
 This means the door to recovery will completely and forever be barred.
 However, in some cases, you might be granted additional time.
 For instance, if you could not reasonably discover your injuries for a certain period of time after the accident, then you would have a little more than two years to file.
 Also, if the defendant wrongfully concealed facts that precluded you from realizing your injury, then you would get to file beyond that original allotment.
 Yet, drunk driving events are typically so open and obvious that these exceptions rarely apply and you should work to ensure that you file before the appropriate statute requirement.

-Worried Your Duie Case Might Be Too Late?
+Worried Your DUI Case Might Be Too Late?

-Rosenfeld Injury Lawyers helps victims of drunk driving accidents file their cases on time.
+Rosenfeld Injury Lawyers LLC helps victims of drunk driving accidents file their cases on time.
 We can do the same for you.
 Plus, we can fight by your side in court on a contingency-fee basis so that you get expert counsel for free until you are happy with the outcome of the case.
 Your recovery is within reach.
-Reach out and grab it today by calling the Rosenfeld Injury Lawyers.
+Reach out and grab it today by contacting the Rosenfeld Injury Lawyers LLC.